Dev-Akils/Dev-Akils/README.md

-Hi, I’m a React.js Developer!
+   I’m a Full Stack Developer!!!
-👀 I’m interested in creating responsive and interactive web applications.
+👀 Goal is Big Bro...
+Not for Money But For My soul...
 🌱 I’m currently learning Next.js to expand my skills.
-💞️ I’m aiming to become a Full-stack Developer.
+💞️ processing...Imperfect to Perfect

 (❁´◡`❁)SKILLS